acmgit/coins/README.md

 Example:<br>
 /coins_mint silver 1<br>
 <br>
 Add's 5 Silvercoins to your server and in removes 1 Silveringot from your inventory.
-After them you can spread the coins in in your world.
+After them you can spread the coins in your world.

 ### /coins_melt \<type\> \<value\>